cavvia/Flowprint/README.md

 For basic topology and simulated flows functionality, you need two plain-text files:

-* Place an [NCOL][ncol] network representation in the 'dat' subfolder, with the naming convention MyNetworkName.ncol
+* Place an [NCOL][ncol] network representation in the 'dat' subfolder, with the naming convention MyNetworkName.ncol.
+In default mode, the third column of this file is a 'line' variable describing the route number an edge belongs to.
+This is useful for public transit networks.
+In attributes mode the third column can be an edge weight (see below).
 * Place a CSV file with "latitude", "longitude" (or alternatively, "northing"/"easting") and "id" headers describing the location of nodes in the 'dat' subfolder, with the naming convention MyNetworkName_stops.csv.
 * The station IDs in the previous two files should correspond.
+* Simulated flows will be based on routes constructed by Flowprint from your NCOL file.
+Flowprint doesn't support loops or forks in routes right now.
+You'll have to define them as new routes.

 For trips: